 2. Does she have room to lay?

 3. Is there enough room for the unborn capped brood to move around when they are born?

 No?
 Add a box.
 Do I need a deep or should I use a medium?

 Yes?
 If you want to extract the honey from this super, shake all the bees into the box below it and put on a metal queen excluder.
-Nurse bees will go up to take care of the brood but the queen won’t be able to lay any more eggs there.
-The bees will fill the cells were the brood was with honey.
+Nurse bees will go up to take care of the brood, but the queen won’t be able to lay any more eggs there.
+The bees will fill the cells where the brood was with honey.

 Yes?
 Bad.
 You have either a queen that was poorly mated or you have a laying worker.
 Almost impossible to correct this problem.

 No?
 Combine colony with another.
 Don’t combine weak colonies.
-Combine a weak with a strong.
+Combine weak with a strong.